sempare/sempare-delphi-streams/README.md

 var john15 := Stream.From<TPerson>(people).Filter((person.firstname = 'john') and (person.value = 15)).TakeOne();
 ```

-This will throw an exception if a record is not found;
+This will throw an EStreamItemNotFound if an item is not found;

 You could also break it up as follows:
 ```